AdobeDocs/workfront.pt-BR/help/quicksilver/planning/requests/submit-requests.md

 ## Criar rascunhos e solicitações a partir de rascunhos existentes

-Você pode criar um rascunho de uma solicitação, voltar ao rascunho e submetê-lo posteriormente como uma solicitação.
+You can create a draft of a request, then return to the draft and submit it as a request later.

 Isso está disponível somente na nova experiência de solicitação.
-A criação de rascunhos e solicitações a partir de rascunhos existentes no Workfront Planning é idêntica à criação a partir do Adobe Workfront.
+Creating drafts and requests from existing drafts in Workfront Planning is identical to creating them from Adobe Workfront.

 Para obter mais informações, consulte [Criar solicitações de rascunhos](/help/quicksilver/manage-work/requests/create-requests/create-requests-from-drafts.md).